neerajmahajan/recap-java-script/README.md

 Repository to revise and document  javascript

 * Lightweight (easy to implement)
-* Interpreted (Instructions are executed direcly.)
+* Interpreted (Instructions are executed direcly, but it does compiliation just before executing to gather some details)
 * Object Oriented (We can design and write our code in terms of class and Objects)
 * first-class functions (functional programming: functions can be used as value, Functions can be assigned to a variable)
 * scripting language (Instructions are given and executed in linear order, but it can be bundled into a file and executed)